keshav-design/Power-BI-Project/README.md

 Car Sales Dashboard Project

-overview :- Welcome to the Car Sales Dashboard project!
-This repository provides a comprehensive overview of how i built a dynamic and interactive dashboard using Power BI to track and analyze our car dealership's sales performance. my goal is to equip  team with a powerful tool to monitor sales metrics, pricing trends, and other critical data points, helping to make informed business decisions and drive growth.
+overview :- This Project gives  a comprehensive overview of how i built a dynamic and interactive dashboard using Power BI to track and analyze our car dealership's sales performance. my goal is to equip  team with a powerful tool to monitor sales metrics, pricing trends, and other critical data points, helping to make informed business decisions and drive growth.

 Objective :- The primary objective of this project was to develop a Car Sales Dashboard in Power BI that enables us to: